null8626/bmkg/README.md

 async def getweather():
   # declare the client. the measuring unit used defaults to the metric system (celcius, km/h, etc.)
   async with bmkg.Client(unit=bmkg.IMPERIAL) as client:
-    # fetch the most recent earthquakes with magnitude 5 or higher
+    # fetch the most recent earthquakes magnitude 5 or higher
     earthquakes = await client.get_recent_earthquakes()

     # iterate through the generator